 Extra Storage, a storage facility business, used videos in their emails with the intention of educating their customers.
 This way, potential customers were able to learn about the offering without ever having to even visit their website.
 In this example, by embedding videos in their emails, Extra Storage was able to achieve a 50% boost in their email conversion rates.

-When it comes to email marketing for e-commerce businesses, product images are critical to success.
+When it comes to email marketing for e-commerce businesses, effective product images are critical to success.
 If your objective is to boost sales with your emails, product images are indispensable.
 After all, you cannot expect your potential customers to buy your products without ever taking a look at them.

 However, simply showing your products is not enough.
 It is important to include images that show your products in use.
 For instance, if you are a clothing brand, simply showing the picture of a t-shirt probably won’t be very effective.